sean-meade/plan-my-run/README.md

 ![Get Weather Button](docs/images/button-get-weather.png "Get Weather Button")

 #### __Weather Information Display__
-The weather output then provides the description of the weather in the form of an iamge (hovering over the image will give the description in text), the median, max and min temperature, the chance of rain, the wind speed, and the wind direction.
+The weather output then provides the description of the weather in the form of an image (hovering over the image will give the description in text), the median, max and min temperature, the chance of rain, the wind speed, and the wind direction.

 ![Weather Information Display](docs/images/weather-output.png "Weather Information Display")